QunaSys/QPARC-Challenge-2022/README.md

 ---
 ### Prizes
 The winner of this challenge with a great project will receive a great prize!
+Regarding to monetary award, you can try both challenges so that you will have chance to get 10,000 USD!

-#### 1. Monetary awards
+#### 1. Monetary award
    - Quantum Information Experts : 5,000 USD
    - Quantum Chemistry Experts : 5,000 USD

 #### 2. [Qamuy](https://qunasys.com/en/services/qamuy) free license